Dispelling the $\sqrt{L}$ myth for the High-Luminosity LHC: Electroweak gauge boson interactions

 To simulate the two processes we use Madgraph5 aMC@NLO~\cite{Alwall_2014}, while the EFT effects are taken into account using the SMEFT@NLO model.
 We generate $\pp \to \tWZ$ and $\pp \to \ttZ$ at $\sqrt{s} = 13\TeV$ under the SM assumption, where the simulation of \tWZ makes use of the diagram removal technique~\cite{Frixione:2008yi, Demartin:2016axk}.
 Then the events are reweighted to different BSM points by simulating the effects of the previously mentioned EFT operators for different values of the Wilson coefficients using the reweighting method~\cite{Mattelaer_2016}.
 The events are generated at next-to-leading order in QCD, while the parton shower is modelled using PYTHIA8~\cite{Sj_strand_2015}.
 The new physics scale is chosen to be $\Lambda=1\TeV$ and including quadratic terms $\sim \Lambda^{-4}$ to the analysis at this point to highlight the power of high-energy search regions~\cite{Faham:2021zet}.

-We simulate the \ttZ{}+\tWZ measurement by including realistic efficiencies and acceptances.
-Backgrounds from dibsoson and $\ttbar{}+X$ production, as well as backgrounds from misidentified leptons (non-prompt backgrounds) are estimated from the recent CMS analysis~\cite{CMS:2023krq}.
+We simulate the \ttZ{}+\tWZ measurement by including realistic efficiencies and acceptances from the CMS experiment.
+Backgrounds from dibsoson and $\ttbar{}+X$ production, as well as backgrounds from misidentified leptons (non-prompt backgrounds), are estimated from the recent CMS analysis~\cite{CMS:2023krq}.
 Our analysis considers three- and four-lepton final states.
-For each final state, the events are separated into a \tWZ signal region (SR) and a \ttZ control region (CR), which are constructed using realistic efficiencies for the two processes.
-With this setup, we are able to reproduce the CMS results.
+For each final state, the events are separated into a \tWZ signal region (SR) and a \ttZ control region (CR).
+The event yields are obtained using the CMS reconstruction and identification efficiencies, most importantly those for electrons~\cite{CMS:2020uim} and muons~\cite{CMS:2018rym}.
+The signal acceptances in the SR and CR, as well as systematic uncertainties, are estimated from Ref.~\cite{CMS:2023krq}.
+With this setup, we reproduce the CMS results in terms of signal yields and signal strengths for \ttZ and \tWZ within about 10\%.